core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 IANA is instructed to remove this note from the registry when this document is approved for publication.
 RFC-Editor: please remove this section once the note has been removed.

+## New Note Addition

+IANA is instructed to add the following note to the registry:

+> "Note: As per {{&SELF}}, temporary registrations in the Expert Review range are approved by Designated Experts.
+> These registrations are not subject to the formal {{-iana-early}} renewal process."

 --- back